 Onomastic material

-Onomastics as a special discipline relatively recently declared itself as a science that has ample opportunities in solving mainly ethnogenetic, historical-linguistic and historical-cultural problems.
+Onomastics as a special discipline relatively recently declared itself as a science that has broad capabilities in solving mainly ethnogenetic, historical-linguistic and historical-cultural problems.
 In Bashkiria, until recently, onomastics in all its manifestations (ethnonymy, toponymy, anthroponymy, etc.) developed exclusively as an auxiliary discipline.
-The analyzes carried out by her, although they were of scientific interest, were, as a rule, based on randomly or arbitrarily selected examples and did little to help solve general historical problems.
-Passed in September 1971 in Ufa III The Volga Onomastic Conference revealed a completely new picture.
-She showed, firstly, the deep interest of the scientists of the Volga region (and in particular Bashkiria) - ethnographers, linguists, historians in the development of problems of onomastics; secondly, the improvement of methods for analyzing onomastic material and the expansion of the philological background of comparative historical examinations.
-The reports read at the conference on ethnonymy, toponymy and anthroponymy of the Volga-Ural region demonstrated the wide possibilities of onomastics in the study of problems of ethnic history, the history of migrations, etc. The material of the conference (“Onomastics of the Volga Region”, 1973) was used by the scholars.
+The analyzes she carried out, although of scientific interest, were, as a rule, based on randomly or arbitrarily selected examples and did little to help solve general historical problems.
+Held in September 1971 in Ufa III The Volga region onomastic conference revealed a completely new picture.
+It showed, firstly, the deep interest of scientists of the Volga region (and in particular Bashkiria) - ethnographers, linguists, historians in the development of problems of onomastics; secondly, improving the methods of analysis of onomastic material and expanding the philological background of the comparative historical examinations carried out.
+The reports read at the conference on ethnonymy, toponymy and anthroponymy of the Volga-Ural region demonstrated the wide possibilities of onomastics in the study of problems of ethnic history, the history of migrations, etc. The conference material (“Onomastics of the Volga Region”, 1973) was used by N.A.

-At the same time, the work successfully begun in the field of onomastics in terms of source studies requires further development and deepening.
-The value of etymological research, to which historians have always attached importance, increases if at least a relative dating of the appearance of a given name in the environment of a particular ethnic group is established.
+At the same time, the successfully started work in the field of onomastics in terms of source studies requires further development and deepening.
+The value of etymological research, to which historians have always attached importance, increases if at least a relative dating of the appearance of a given name among a particular ethnic group is established.
 To do this, onomasts will have to base their constructions not on fragments of onomastic material.
-It is absolutely necessary to accumulate data on the entire ethnos under study and on the entire territory of its historical habitat.
-Only under this condition will it be possible to make a historical-chronological (or stratigraphic) division of the material and further etymological and semantic research based on systemic knowledge about the historical development of this group of names.
-In the light of these requirements, it is necessary to note the work of A. A. Kamalov on the hydronymy of Bashkiria (1969).
-At present, the IYAL BFAN USSR is actively working on compiling a general card index of toponymic names of the BASSR.
+It is absolutely necessary to accumulate data on the entire ethnic group being studied and on the entire territory of its historical habitat.
+Only under this condition will there be a possibility of historical-chronological (or stratigraphic) division of the material and further etymological and semantic research based on systemic knowledge about the historical development of this group of names.
+In light of these requirements, it is necessary to note the work of A. A. Kamalov on the hydronymy of Bashkiria (1969).
+Currently, the Institute of Laboratory of Biological Sciences of the USSR BFAS is actively working to compile a general card index of toponymic names of the BASSR.

 CHAPTER II